mariamarchwicka/periodicity_of_links/README.md

 - [SageMath 8.1](http://www.sagemath.org).

 - For Przytycki's criterion the module [libhomfly](https://github.com/miguelmarco/libhomfly/blob/master/README.md) is needed to calculate HOMFLYPT polynomial.
-There is also possibility to read saved polynomials from a file (file `homflypt.input` in the repository contains HOMFLYPTY polynomials for some knots).
+There is also possibility to read saved polynomials from a file.
+The file [homflypt.input](homflypt.input) in the repository contains HOMFLYPTY polynomials for some knots, but to make it work properly knots should be analyse in the same order as their polynomials are saved in the file [homflypt.input](homflypt.input).

 ### Input data

 Files with PD-codes for all knots up to 15 crossing are available in the repository (`knots_11_15.txt` and `knots_3_10.txt`) and should be saved in the same folder as the script or a path in the `class MySettings` should be adjusted.
 Similarly, if other input files will be used, settings have to be changed.
 A correction in parsing or reading functions may be also necessary (`check_11_to_15()`, `check_up_to_10()`, `parse_pd_code()`, `parse_knot_name()`).

+### Versions

+There are two versions of the script in the repository.
+The version [verbose_periodicity](verbose_periodicity.sage) was used for calculations and tests.
+The another version - [periodicity.sage](periodicity.sage) - is free of tests fragments and more easy to read.

 ### Running in terminal